Flexible working and the right to request

 This article applies to England, Wales and Scotland.
 Rules on how requests for flexible working are dealt with are different in Northern Ireland.

 Confusion arises when talking about flexible working rights; this may be because there are three different pieces of law setting out the rules.
-The framework of rules which cover the flexible working process are set out in sections 80F to 80I of the Employment Rights Act 1996 and the Flexible Working Regulations 2014.
-These rules currently apply to employees who have been working for the qualifying period of 26 weeks and specify that employees can only bring one statutory flexible working request per year.
+The framework of rules which cover the flexible working process are set out in sections 80F to 80I of the Employment Rights Act 1996 and the Flexible Working Regulations 2014 (as amended by the Employment Relations (Flexible Working) Act 2023 and the Flexible Working (Amendment) Regulations 2023).

 The Employment Rights Act 1996 also provides protection from employees suffering a detriment or being dismissed because the employee has made or proposed to make a statutory flexible working request.